khaors/geocompr/main.md

 ## Nodes on the transport system

 Nodes in geographic transport data are zero dimensional features (points) among the predominantly one dimension features (lines) that comprise the network.
+There are two types of transport nodes:

+1. Nodes not directly on the network such as zone centroids  --- covered in the next section --- or individual origins and destinations such as houses and workplaces.
+2. Nodes that are a part of transport networks, representing individual pathways, intersections between pathways (junctions) and points for entering or exiting a transport network such as bus stops and train stations.

-From a mathematical perspective transport networks are simply large graphs: roads and other pathways are 'edges' that join together the nodes, making some quantifiably more central than others
+From a mathematical perspective transport networks are simply large graphs.
+The second type of nodes are nodes on this graph, each of which is connected by one or more straight 'edges' that represent individual segments on the network.

 ```r
 rail_stations = readRDS("extdata/rail_stations.rds")
 ```

 ## Desire lines